(Updated: November 30, 2014)

 - IRONSAND, Waihopai (New Zealand)

 Most of these locations were part of the ECHELON satellite intercept program.
-The NSA station at Bad Aibling in Germany was closed down in 2004, but at the same time, the German foreign intelligence agency BND opened a listening station at the nearby Mangfall baracks, also near Bad Aibling.
+The NSA station at Bad Aibling in Germany was closed down in 2004 and turned over to the German foreign intelligence agency BND.
+At the same time, a joint NSA-BND unit was established at the nearby Mangfall Barracks.

-According to Snowden, there's also NSA personell at this station, maintaining their own communications hub connected to the NSA headquarters.
+According to Snowden, the NSA personnel from this unit maintain their own communications hub connected to the NSA headquarters.
 This cooperation between NSA and BND is based on a Memorandum of Agreement dated April 28, 2002.
-As the slide has no date, it's unclear whether the marking on the map is for the former NSA station, or the current NSA/BND post.

 The SCS sites in Brasilia and New Delhi are units of the Special Collection Service, a joint CIA/NSA program to collect information through covert listening posts based in US embassies in foreign capitals.